bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/channel-jamming-on-the-lightning-network.md

 Because lots of the ideas that have been floating around, it was just some developer came up with an idea, wrote up a blog post and it goes along the lines of, okay, we could do something like this.
 And there are like a few replies, okay, we could do something like that.
 And then it kind of sits there for three years.
-We hope that something more practical will come up of our results of our paper a bit faster And we hope that it's more kind of practical and we focus on the practicality as a very important design goal Spoiler alert towards when we'll talk about the solution It ended up that we probably should be thinking about jamming into different styles.
+We hope that something more practical will come up of our results of our paper a bit faster and we hope that it's more kind of practical and we focus on the practicality as a very important design goal.

 Speaker 0: 00:09:35

+Spoiler alert towards when we'll talk about the solution It ended up that we probably should be thinking about jamming into different styles.
 And then to resolve each style, you need a different solution that was discussed in the community.

 Speaker 2: 00:09:41